severin617/tum-lens/README.md

 # TUM Lens

-> TUM Lens is a front end for running image classification models on Android smartphones for evaluation and showcasing purposes.
+> TUM Lens is a front end application that runs image classification models on Android smartphones for evaluation and showcasing purposes.

 ### Screenshots
 ![](./img/Mockup1.png)